ambacc244/VirtualClassRoom/html/README.md

 # Project - Physics Virtual Classroom by Group 51 (AsyncSync)
 > Oregon State University - Computer Science Capstone Project

 This is the repository where current Physics Virtual Classroom codes is saved.

-## CONTENTS OF THIS FILE
+## Contents of this File

  * About Drupal
  * Configuration and features
  * Installation profiles